huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Wookiee
 - [ ] Mon Calamari

-#### Which of the following “As Seen On TV” Products is for cleaning?
+#### Which of the following "As Seen On TV" Products is for cleaning?

 - [ ] PedEgg
 - [x] ShamWow
 - [ ] Snuggie

-#### Which sitcom is about the Boston bar “Where everybody knows your name”?
+#### Which sitcom is about the Boston bar "Where everybody knows your name"?

 - [x] Cheers
 - [ ] Entourage
 - [ ] Union Square

-#### In which country is the return of the sun after winter celebrated with something called “Sun Coffee”?
+#### In which country is the return of the sun after winter celebrated with something called "Sun Coffee"?

 - [ ] Norway
 - [x] Iceland